Foothill Ranch, California

-Foothill Ranch is a master planned community in Orange County, California, United States.
+Foothill Ranch is a neighborhood of the city of Lake Forest in Orange County, California, United States.
 The population was 10,899 at the 2000 census.
-Foothill Ranch was incorporated into the city of Lake Forest, California, in 2000.
-Prior to that, it was a census-designated place.
+The master planned community was a census-designated place prior to being incorporated into the city in 2000.

-Foothill Ranch is notable for a few companies such as Oakley, Inc., Nike, Kaiser Aluminum, Kawasaki, TAE Technologies, and ProBoards.
+Foothill Ranch is notable for being the headquarters of Oakley, Inc., and ProBoards.
+Other companies such as Nike, Kaiser Aluminum, Kawasaki, and TAE Technologies also have offices in Foothill Ranch.
 It is also the home of Saddleback Church.

 Geography

 Foothill Ranch is located at 33.688524°N 117.664281°W. According to the United States Census Bureau, the CDP has a total area of 2.8 sqmi, all of it land.
 The ZIP Code for Foothill Ranch is 92610.